-MOAs need to know who the DC is in the Supplier hub.
-If the MOA is not informed, it cannot submit MTDs to the DC and therefore the DC will submit default data to the DA for inclusion in Settlement.
+SVA MOAs need to know who the DC is in the Supplier hub.
+If the SVA MOA is not informed, it cannot submit MTDs to the DC and therefore the DC will submit default data to the DA for inclusion in Settlement.